 When visiting Amsterdam, you’ll have plenty of opportunities to see the interiors for yourself.
 Shops, restaurants, hotels, and museums all inhabit canal houses, the most famous of which is the Anne Frank House, where the Frank family hid in the attic during the Nazi occupation.
 In addition to being a sobering memorial, it is a great example of a traditional canal house.
 (Be sure to note how far back into the house you go until you find the bookcase that hid the entrance to the attic.)

-For an opportunity to fully appreciate the art and history of the various architectural styles, you might like to consider an architectural tour.
-With both group and private options, tours are popular and available throughout Europe.
+For visitors looking to fully appreciate the art and history of the architecture of Europe, you might like to consider taking an architecture-focused guided tour.
+There are both group and private options available throughout Europe.

 Short tours that may last only a couple of hours can easily be added to an existing travel itinerary to the city you’re visiting.
-(For itinerary help, check out my Door-to-Door Itinerary service and download a sample itinerary.)
+(For itinerary help, check out my Custom Itinerary or Travel Consulting service).

 Not sure where to start?
 Contact me for a free, no-obligation 20-minute consultation, and I’ll be happy to discuss how I can help!

 SAVE TIME.
 AVOID FRUSTRATIONS.
 EXPERIENCE A BETTER VACATION.